 Because Disney World has so many more options, there is more information out there about good dining options for those with special diets.
 Don’t get me wrong, I found plenty to eat at Disneyland that worked well with my special diet, but it was more challenging.
 I especially found it difficult at quick service restaurants.
 Table service restaurants often had special allergy friendly menus and buffet items were clearly labeled with allergen containing ingredients (which I wish Disney World would do).
 So, if you have special dietary needs, I would highly recommend focusing on table service spots at Disneyland.

 As much as I loved Disneyland (and will definitely visit again as soon as I can!), Walt Disney World will always hold a special place in my heart.
-But if you are able to get out to Disneyland, especially during the Diamond Celebration, DO!
+But if you are able to get out to Disneyland, DO!
 It is amazing!
-The new fireworks show, Disneyland Forever, is hands down the most amazing fireworks show I have ever seen!
+The new fireworks show, Remember…Dreams Come True, is hands down the most amazing fireworks show I have ever seen!
 I don’t want to ruin any surprises, but you simply MUST experience this if you can.
 The Paint the Night parade may be coming back too.

 Want to check out one or both of these Disney destinations for yourself?
 We’d love to help you plan your vacation!
-Contact us through the quote form here.
 As always, our help is always FREE to our clients.